-56. Information for aircraft in flight.
+56. Information for aircraft in flight

-- (1) The meteorological information for use by aircraft in flight shall be supplied by an aerodrome meteorological office or meteorological watch office to its associated air traffic services unit. - (2) The meteorological information for planning by the operator for aircraft in flight shall be supplied on request as agreed between the department of meteorology and the operator concerned. - (3) The meteorological information for use by aircraft in flight shall be supplied to air traffic services units in accordance with Part XI of these Regulations. - (4) The meteorological information shall be supplied through D-VOLMET or VOLMET broadcasts in accordance with the requirements in Part XII of these Regulations and AFI regional air navigation agreement.
+- (1) The department of meteorology shall ascertain that meteorological information for use by aircraft in flight shall be supplied by an aerodrome meteorological office or meteorological watch office to its associated air traffic services unit and through D-VOLMET or VOLMET broadcasts as determined by regional air navigation agreement. - (2) The department of meteorology shall ascertain that meteorological information for planning by the operator for aircraft in flight shall be supplied on request, as agreed between the department of meteorology and the operator concerned. - (3) The department of meteorology shall ascertain that meteorological information for use by aircraft in flight shall be supplied to air traffic services units in accordance with the Part XI of these Regulations. - (4) The department of meteorology shall ascertain that meteorological information shall be supplied through D-VOLMET or VOLMET broadcasts in accordance with the requirements in Part XII of these Regulations.

-PART XI - INFORMATION FOR AIR TRAFFIC SERVICES, SEARCH AND RESCUE SERVICES AND AERONAUTICAL INFORMATION SERVICES
+PART XI-INFORMATION FOR AIR TRAFFIC SERVICES, SEARCH AND RESCUE SERVICES AND AERONAUTICAL INFORMATION SERVICES

-57. Information for air traffic services units.
+57. Information for air traffic services units

-- (1) The department of meteorology shall provide information for air traffic services, search and rescue services and aeronautical information services in accordance with the technical specification and detailed criteria set out in Schedule 10. - (2) The department of meteorology shall designate an aerodrome meteorological office or meteorological watch office to be associated with each air traffic services unit. - (3) The associated aerodrome meteorological office or meteorological watch office shall, after coordination with the air traffic services unit, supply or arrange for the supply of, up-to-date meteorological information to the unit as necessary for the conduct of its functions. - (4) An aerodrome meteorological office shall be associated with an aerodrome control tower or approach control unit for the provision of meteorological information. - (5) A meteorological watch office shall be associated with a flight information centre or an area control centre for the provision of meteorological information. - (6) Where, owing to local circumstances, it is convenient for the duties of an associated aerodrome meteorological office or meteorological watch office to be shared between two or more aerodrome meteorological offices or meteorological watch offices, the division of responsibility shall be determined by the department of meteorology in consultation with the air navigation service provider.

-(7) The department of meteorology shall supply any meteorological information requested by an air traffic services unit in connection with an aircraft emergency immediately.
+(1) The department of meteorology shall provide information for air traffic services, search and rescue services and aeronautical information services in accordance with the technical specification and detailed criteria set out in Part I of schedule 9.

+- (2) The department of meteorology shall designate an aerodrome meteorological office or meteorological watch office to be associated with each air traffic services unit - (3) The associated aerodrome meteorological office or meteorological watch office shall, after coordination with the air traffic services unit, supply, or arrange for the supply of, up-to-date meteorological information to the unit as necessary for the conduct of its functions. - (4) An aerodrome meteorological office shall be associated with an aerodrome control tower or approach control unit for the provision of meteorological information. - (5) A meteorological watch office shall be associated with a flight information centre or an area control centre for the provision of meteorological information. - (6) Where, owing to local circumstances, it is convenient for the duties of an associated aerodrome meteorological office or meteorological watch office to be shared between two or more aerodrome meteorological offices or meteorological watch offices, the division of responsibility shall be determined by the department of meteorology in consultation with the appropriate air traffic service provider. - (7) The department of meteorology shall ascertain that any meteorological information requested by an air traffic services unit in connection with an aircraft emergency shall be supplied immediately.

-58. Information for search and rescue services units.
+58. Information for search and rescue services units

-- (1) The department of meteorology shall, in accordance with AFI regional air navigation agreement, designate aerodrome meteorological offices or meteorological watch offices to supply search and rescue (SAR) services units with the meteorological information they require, in a form established by mutual agreement between the department of meteorology and the SAR services unit. - (2) For the purpose of subregulation (1), the designated aerodrome meteorological office or meteorological watch office shall maintain liaison with the search and rescue services unit throughout a search and rescue operation.
+(1) The department of meteorology shall in accordance with regional air navigation agreement, designate aerodrome meteorological offices or meteorological watch offices to supply search and rescue (SAR) services units with the meteorological information they require, in a form established by mutual agreement between the department of meteorology and the SAR services unit in accordance with the technical specification and detailed criteria set out in Part II of Schedule 9.

+(2) For the purpose of subregulation (1), the designated aerodrome meteorological office or meteorological watch office shall maintain liaison with the search and rescue services unit throughout a search and rescue operation.

-59. Information for aeronautical information services units.
+59. Information for aeronautical information services units

-The department of meteorology, in coordination with the Aeronautical Information Services (AIS), shall arrange for the supply of up-to-date meteorological information to AIS unit, as necessary, for the conduct of its functions.
+The department of meteorology, in coordination with the Aeronautical Information Services (AIS), shall arrange for the supply of up-to-date meteorological information to AIS unit, as necessary, for the conduct of its functions in accordance with the technical specification and detailed criteria set out in Part III of Schedule 9 of these Regulations.

-PART XII - REQUIREMENTS FOR AND USE OF COMMUNICATIONS
+PART XII-REQUIREMENTS FOR AND USE OF COMMUNICATIONS

-60. Requirements for communications.
+60. Requirements for communications